suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 }
 ```

-With this we guarantee that the controller only allows authorized users to edit
+With this, we guarantee that the controller only allows authorized users to edit
 a restaurant.

 <GithubCommitViewer repo="suncoast-devs/TacoTuesday" commit="7baced125a090448e61384022e53391d7cff4924" />